 But there is more!
 Also found here are many things usually associated with suburban congregations: a vibrant ministry to children; an active youth group; and a full range of programs for young and old alike.

-Please explore this web site for more information, or call the Church Office at 480-964-8606, or drop by for a visit with one of our Staff at 161 N. Mesa Dr., next to the YMCA between Main and University.
+Please explore this web site for more information, or call the Church Office at 480-964-8606, or drop by for a visit with one of our staff.

 GET TOGETHER - First time visitors to FPC are consistently pleased and impressed with the friendly, welcoming congregation.
 This warmth spills over into all aspects of the church’s life, as we meet together as a congregation and in Small Groups for fellowship, food, and just good plain fun!